High and Low (1963 film): Plot

 The police lay a trap by first planting a false story in the newspapers implying that the accomplices are still alive, and then forging a note from them demanding more drugs.
 Concerned about his accomplices, the kidnapper tests the drugs' strength on another drug addict who overdoses and dies.
 The kidnapper is apprehended at the accomplices' hideout by the police while trying to supply another lethal dose of uncut heroin.
 Most of the ransom money is recovered, but it is too late to save Gondō's property from auction.
 With the kidnapper facing a death sentence, he requests to see Gondō while in prison.
 Gondō agrees to meet him face to face.
-At this time, Gondō is now working for a rival shoe company, earning less money but enjoying much less oversight in running it.
+By this time, Gondō is working for a rival shoe company, earning less money but enjoying much more freedom in running it.
 The kidnapper tells Gondō that he has no regrets for his actions, explaining that envy from seeing Gondō's house on the hill every day led him to conceive of the crime.
 Gradually losing his composure, he shrieks as he is dragged away and a screen divides the two of them, leaving Gondō alone.